-Applications to nanomaterials 8
+Applications to nanomaterials

-Structural biology.
+Structural biology

-Powerful tools to study the biology of diseases - 10

-Applications to energy 12
+Powerful tools to study the biology of diseases Applications to energy

-Study of materials under extreme conditions 13
+Study of materials under extreme conditions

-Applications to forensic science 14
+Applications to forensic science

-Research on ancient fossils.
-Palaeontology 15
+Palaeontology Research on ancient fossils

-Research on ancient materials.
-Archaeology 16
+Archaeology Research on ancient materials

-High technology centres feed industry 17
+High technology centres feed industry

 THE IMPACT OF ADVANCED LIGHT SOURCES

-ON SCIENCE AND SOCIETY IN DEVELOPING COUNTRIES 18
+ON SCIENCE AND SOCIETY IN DEVELOPING COUNTRIES

-JOBS AND CAREERS AT LIGHT SOURCES 20
+JOBS AND CAREERS AT ADVANCED LIGHT SOURCES

-UTURE 21
+FUTURE

-The Crab Nebula is the remnant of a supernova explosion that occurred in AD 1054.
-It is about 6,500 light years from the Earth.
+The Crab Nebula is the remnant of a supernova explosion that was observed on Earth in AD 1054.
+The Crab is about 6,500 light years from the Earth.
 Energetic electrons from the explosion follow curved paths caused by the strong magnetic field in the nebula and emit synchrotron light, just as do advanced light sources here on Earth.